 Blog Topic Categories

-The irony here is that senior business leaders, who on one hand will often have little or nothing to do with social media personally, are learning to rely on it to communicate with their employees and customers.
+The irony here is that senior business leaders, who on one hand will often have little or nothing to do with social media personally, are learning to rely on it to communicate with their employees, customers and other businesses.
 Increasingly, this techno communication is replacing the level of personal interaction that many communications consultants feel is essential for effective and productive values-based interactions that are so important to building strong cultures and relationships.

 Dan Siegel, a clinical professor of psychiatry and co-director of the Mindful Awareness Research Center at UCLA, explains that the personal communication we experience in one-on-one encounters – eye contact, facial expressions, tone of voice, pace of speech, posture and gestures – triggers interaction with the right hemisphere of the brain.
 Siegel, in a Business Insider video, explains that the brain’s upper right side works closely with the brain’s lower right side that, in turn, controls emotions and other responses.